peterpandayang/SleepAffect/README.md

 The puppy application is the one with puppy expression and the nopuppy one is the one with text form of showing previous sleep time.

+Please make sure that your device is connected to the internet all the time.